hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 1. Browse to the **AWS Lambda** service.
 ![Images/cidazure-setup-manual-lambdabrowse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdabrowse.png?width=1000px)

 2. Search for the Lambda Functions created by your deployment.
-In our example we used *cid* as the customer code and the resource id is *lmd*
+In our example we used *cid* as the prefix code and the resource id is *lmd*
 ![Images/cidazure-setup-manual-lambdafind](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdafind.png?width=1000px)

 3. Click into **Lambda01**.
 Notice the python code is viewable here.
 Take a look around if you have time.